 Since forming the LLC, Griveas has used his flair for networking and talent for marketing/sales to forge several vital partner relationships that have kept the business moving forward.
 They now have a team of advisors and mentors from multiple disciplines, including Ron Smith, the successful pet supply industry icon and owner of LADS Pet Supplies, and Steve Trubiano, current Vice President of Finance for iHeart Radio.
 The foundation of such partnerships has laid the groundwork for fetch! to expand from regional to national markets and beyond.

 The main initiatives for fetch! coming into 2020 were to complete a packaging upgrade, implement a targeted brand support strategy for brick and mortar partners, and launch a full-scale digital marketing and re-targeting campaign.
 By re-designing their packaging and creating assets that their brand partners can utilize, fetch!
 Dog Treats will become a better sell-through inventory product.
 That will open new sales doors previously unavailable due to a perceived lack of awareness or support.
-Those efforts will be bolstered by the design and implementation of a cohesive, strategic digital campaign mixing organic and paid content, email marketing, scheduled promotions, loyalty programs, and more.
+We will bolster those efforts by designing and implementing a cohesive, strategic digital campaign mixing organic and paid content, email marketing, scheduled promotions, loyalty programs, and more.

-A successfully funded campaign will allow fetch! to immediately restart production and fulfill any previously rejected purchase orders and partner requests that they may have on hold, as well as cover all costs associated with operating the business, with a six to eight-month runway built-in while they ramp back up on inventory and begin marketing.
+A successfully funded campaign will allow fetch! to immediately restart production and fulfill any previously rejected purchase orders and partner requests that they may have on hold, as well as cover all costs associated with operating the business, with a six to eight-month runway built-in.
+At the same time, they ramp back up on inventory and begin marketing.
 If funded at the maximum level, fetch! plans to hire one full-time production assistant and rehire at least one of their existing part-time employees as well.
-Marketing will play a major role in moving forward, as years of critical analytical data waits to be used to continue building brand awareness, creating brand affinity, and generating sales across all channels.
+Marketing will play a significant role in moving forward, as years of critical analytical data waits to be used to continue building brand awareness, creating brand affinity, and generating sales across all channels.
 Finally, 7.5% is set aside to cover WeFunder's incredibly fair platform fee.

-The fetch! company that Lovern and Grievas envision is dedicated to providing customers with affordable, high quality, healthy, and safe alternatives to most mass-produced dog treats.
+The fetch! company that Lovern and Griveas envision dedicates to providing customers with affordable, high quality, healthy, and safe alternatives to most mass-produced dog treats.
 They are committed to providing exceptional customer service to ensure that customers are 100% satisfied with the brand experience.
 They have been executing their mission successfully for nearly eight years.
 With your help, they are ready to spend the next eight years and beyond making fetch! a household name across the United States.

 How many people do you know who would try fetch!
 Dog Treats for their special pup at least once?
-How many of those dog owners would likely continue to purchase such a healthy product because of the quality of the brand, not to mention your investment in and clear passion for fetch! products?
+How many of those dog owners would likely continue to purchase such a reasonably-priced, healthy product that their dog loves?

-Join us on this great journey to provide dogs with healthier foods by hitting that "Invest" button now, and your fur-baby will become part of a business project that they will definitely enjoy!
+Join us on this extraordinary journey to provide dogs with healthier foods by hitting that "Invest" button now, and your fur-baby will become part of a business project that they will enjoy!

 fetch!
 Dog Treats has financial statements ending December 31 2019.
 Our cash in hand is $4,500, as of July 2020.
 Over the three months prior, revenues averaged $5,848/month, cost of goods sold has averaged $869/month, and operational expenses have averaged $3,691/month.